The 3 Core Home Warranty Plan Types

 |---|---|---|---|

 If you plan to stay in your home for at least 12 months and can afford the upfront cost, annual payment almost always saves money.
+Also factor in service call fees, which average around $100 per visit in 2026, with most providers charging between $75 and $150 per service call (NerdWallet's editorial research put the 2026 average at $108.45).
 Monthly payment makes the most sense when you're a landlord with seasonal properties, testing a new provider, or simply prefer predictable small payments.
-For complete details on flexible payment structures, visit our guide on month-to-month home warranty plans.

-It's also worth understanding how home warranties differ from homeowners insurance — two products that work together but cover very different risks.
-Our guide on home warranty vs. home insurance explains exactly where each one begins and ends.
+It's also worth understanding how home warranties differ from homeowners insurance, two products that work together but cover very different risks.
+Our guide on home warranty vs. home insurance explains exactly where each one begins and ends, and our roundup of the best home warranty companies of 2026 can help narrow your provider shortlist.

 Frequently Asked Questions